joshuagoeke/uta-9-markdown-maker/README.md

   - [Questions](#questions)

   ## Installation
-  Install Node.js,run in VS integrated terminal: npm init -y,run in integrated terminal: npm i inquirer@8.2.4,run in integrated terminal: node index.js
+  *run in VS integrated terminal: npm init -y
   ## Usage
-  The might not...
+  j
   ## Contributions
-  They might have better things to do...
+  j
   ## Testing
-  Run it and see if it works
+  j
   ## License
-  The Unlicense
+  PPDL
   ## Questions
-  If you have further questions, find me on GitHub at https://github.com/joshuagoeke Please don't email me at cr@zy.com, because I'm not an idiot and that isn't a real email address.
+  If you have further questions, find me on GitHub at https://github.com/j Please don't email me at j, because I'm not an idiot and that isn't a real email address.

   ##Credits
   Josh Goeke: https://github.com/joshuagoeke